github-tools/github/README.md

-# Github.js
+# github-client

-Github.js provides a minimal higher-level wrapper around git's [plumbing commands](http://git-scm.com/book/en/Git-Internals-Plumbing-and-Porcelain), exposing an API for manipulating GitHub repositories on the file level.
+github-client provides a minimal higher-level wrapper around git's [plumbing commands](http://git-scm.com/book/en/Git-Internals-Plumbing-and-Porcelain), exposing an API for manipulating GitHub repositories on the file level.
 It is being developed in the context of [github-book](http://github.com/philschatz/github-book), an EPUB3 editor for GitHub.

-This package can also be used in nodejs or as a requirejs module.
+This package can also be used in `nodejs` or as a `requirejs` module.

 ## Usage